 I believe financial literacy is a sorely missing component in our education system.
 It’s so important that a young person understands how money works before setting out into the world!
 That’s why, years ago, I joined the board of Junior Achievement, a non-profit financial literacy organization.
 In addition to supporting Junior Achievement, we have been a big sponsor through The Hayek Group, a Nevada-based organization named after Austrian economist Friedrich Hayek.
 The Hayek Group raises money to implement Dave Ramsey’s Foundations in Personal Finance curriculum here in Washoe County high schools, teaching teenagers how to make sound financial choices.

 It’s strange and scary that this knowledge from elders is often neither passed down to youth nor taught formally in school.
 If you feel the same, I highly encourage you to support either of these organizations through a monthly donation, and of course, to start passing the torch of knowledge to all the future adults in your life.

 Here’s one more fun rule I used with my kids when they were growing up: the Two Week Rule.
 If they wanted to buy something, they had to let us know and then wait two weeks.
 That saved lots of money because, most of the time, that impulse purchase was forgotten two weeks later.
 If not, it meant that they really wanted it, and it was a meaningful purchase for them.

-I mentioned earlier that we’ve devised a way to help give your children and grandchildren a real life investing experience.
-It’s simple: A child gives his or her money to a parent or grandparent, who then puts that money into their account in the fund.
+I mentioned earlier that we’ve devised a way to help your children and grandchildren have a real life investing experience.
+It’s simple: A child gives money to a parent or grandparent, who then puts that money into their account with one of our investment options.
 We’ve done this for a few investors now, and it has been a hit for the whole family!
-The child receives a separate statement so that they can track and watch their money grow, but more importantly, it gets them excited about their new-found investing habit that will hopefully last a lifetime.
+The child can track and watch their money grow, but more importantly, it gets them excited about their new-found investing habit that will hopefully last a lifetime.